Dr James Robert Knowles

 Professor Knowles also has an interest in historical visualization and the use of technological resources to bring the medieval past to life in new and innovative ways, both as a teacher and as a scholar.
 He is the co-creator, with Michal Koszycki (Princeton University), of the Oxford Friars Project, which virtually reconstructs the lost buildings of the Franciscan and Dominican orders in medieval Oxford and sets these ambitious building projects in the context of English antifraternal literature.

 Jim Knowles is Managing Editor for the Piers Plowman Electronic Archive and Executive Secretary of the Society for Early English and Norse Electronic Texts (SEENET).
-With Timothy Stinson, he is editing a parallel text of the three earliest printed editions of Piers Plowman, printed by the Protestant activist Robert Crowley in 1550.
+He also serves on the executive board of the International Piers Plowman Society (IPPS), and is a co-convener of the Triangle Medieval Studies Seminar.

 “Ghastly Vignettes: Pierce the Ploughman’s Crede, the Ghost of Shakespeare’s Blackfriars, and the Future of the Digital Past.”
 Essay in Meeting the Medieval in a Digital World, eds.
 M. Davis, T. Rose-Steel, and E. Turnator (Leeds: ARC / Medieval Institute Publications, 2018).
 69–92.
 Available here. https://arc-humanities.org/products/m-77101-108100-39-7752/